Like technology in general, the search world is constantly evolving.

 The next several years should be very interesting for search.
 With Google and Bing leading the way, it’s unlikely that the way we’re used to searching now will be anything like the way we’ll search in 2020.
 Between artificial intelligence algorithms, the disappearance of traditional websites, the rise of apps and social media, and increasing user demand for quick information, SEOs will need to be sharp and adapt quickly if they’re going to survive.

 The Future of Voice & Mobile SEO

 Voice search today is surprisingly accurate—if you haven’t tried it recently, you should.
 As more users grow accustomed to the accuracy of the service, and as the service grows more popular in line with voice-dependent forms of wearable technology, it’s likely that one day soon, voice-based queries will overtake typed queries in popularity.

 Voice search currently exists in a number of forms, and in places where some users don’t even see it.
-You don’t need an app or special functionality in order to access voice search—in fact, it’s available straight from Google’s main search page, in the form of a microphone on the right hand side.
+You don’t need an app or special functionality in order to access voice search—in fact, it’s available straight from Google’s main search page or web page, in the form of a microphone on the right hand side.

 Perhaps more popularly, it’s available in the form of personal digital assistants like Apple’s Siri or the “OK Google” feature on most Android devices.
 As wearable devices become more popular, these types of voice searches will likely grow in popularity and importance to SEO—but we’ll get more into that later.